shashankshashank44/HMA_onfly_adaptive/README.md

 # Page Migration in Heterogenous Memory Systems

 Page migration is one of the techniques to improve memory performance in Hybrid memory systems.
-More information on this work can be found at https://dl.acm.org/doi/10.1145/3364179
+More information on this work can be found at https://dl.acm.org/doi/10.1145/3364179 and https://dl.acm.org/doi/fullHtml/10.1145/3444750

 This Hybrid memory model is built on top of Ramulator (https://github.com/CMU-SAFARI/ramulator).